“Keep your cards close to your chest.”

 Honestly, which is it?

 There’s a new trend in dating called “hardballing”.
-(Although, let’s be frank, it’s not a new trend, it’s a phenomena that’s recently been re-branded.)
-Hardballing suggests you be totally upfront with a potential love-interest before you go on the date: detail what you’re looking for.
+(Although let’s be frank, it’s not a new trend, it’s a phenomenon that’s recently been re-branded.)
+Hardballing suggests you be totally up front with a potential love interest before you go on the date: detail what you’re looking for.
 Of course, people have been doing this for years; the purpose is to weed out people who aren’t on the same page as you, saving time and effort you invest in this person – hardly a revolutionary idea.
 But doesn’t this go against what we’re constantly told; to be slightly mysterious and not give everything away?
 And does being upfront with someone risk them taking you for a ride and ultimately wasting your time?

 If you tell someone over the first few messages you’re looking for someone kind, intelligent, attractive, a little kinky, with a get-up-and-go-attitude (for example… ahem…) might that person attempt to deceive you and pretend to tick all your boxes?
 Or is this actually too much like hard work?

 Supposedly, hardballing shows potential partners you’re not willing to compromise and you have standards, boundaries and goals to be met in a relationship.
 Perhaps, but I’d argue it also risks framing you as uncompromising and rigid.
 Although hang on, doesn’t it also express your self-worth and show love-interests you hold yourself in high regard…?

 Many would argue (and with good reason) that if someone isn’t willing to accept what you’re seeking in a relationship, they’re probably not the partner for you yet isn’t part of the joy of dating learning what the other has to offer in a relationship and considering if you’d shift your criteria for them?
 Doesn’t love require a bit of faith and flexibility?